UNM-CARC/QuickBytes/GATK_QuickByte.md

 			-V $src/gvcfs/combined_intervals/{}_raw.g.vcf.gz \
 			-O $src/combined_vcfs/intervals/{}_genotyped.vcf.gz'

 The final (gather) step uses GatherVcfs, for which we'll make a file containing the paths to all input genotyped VCFs (generated in the while loop).
+Note the first line initializes a blank file for the gather list.
+After we make the gathered VCF, we need to index it for future analyses.

 	> $src/combined_vcfs/gather_list
 	while read interval; do